ajpiter/CodeCombat/README.md

 In the Dungeon you will learn how to use syntax, methods, parameters, strings, loops, and variables.
 In the Forest you will learn how to write if/else statements, boolean logic, relational operators, functions, object properties, event handeling, and input handeling.
-"\t"In the Desert you will learn arithmetic, counters, while-loops, break, continue, arrays, string comparison, and finding min/max.
+In the Desert you will learn arithmetic, counters, while-loops, break, continue, arrays, string comparison, and finding min/max.